 - Head trauma

-- Paediatric trauma
+- Pediatric trauma

 Discussion in groups:

-- Discussion of ATCN multiple-choice questions
+- Discussion of ATCN multiple choice questions

-- Discussion of screening scenarios
+- Discussion of Screening scenarios

-Simulation scenarios for assessment and treatment of multi-injured patients
+Simulation scenarios for multitrauma assessment and treatment.

 Requirements - Necessary supporting documents